Polegate and Willingdon Medical Centre

 Will dedicated women's services be held at the new surgery

-Rachel asked 13 days agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
+Rachel asked about 1 month agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
 We would encourage you to contact your GP practice directly or respond through the patient engagement materials they have issued, so that your views can be fully considered as part of that process.
 The Council is responsible for delivering the building itself and is working in partnership with the practices and NHS Sussex to support the project.
 However, decisions relating to clinical services and patient care sit with the GP practices and the NHS.

 -